chassenr/ENA-metadata/README.md

+## :warning: This repository is not maintained anymore.
+Because of github enforcing 2FA, the repository moved to a less restrictive platform at: https://git.io-warnemuende.de/hassenru/ENA-metadata

 # ENA-metadata
 R code to analyze the metadata downloaded from the ENA advanced search.
 Preparation of manuscript about data mining and status of ENA metadata.